francesco-innocenti/francesco-innocenti.github.io/_posts/2025-05-20-Scaling-Predictive-Coding-to-100+-Layer-Networks.md

 ## Background
 For a brief review of PC, see my previous posts [here](https://francesco-innocenti.github.io/posts/2023/08/10/PC-as-a-2nd-Order-Method/) and [here](https://francesco-innocenti.github.io/posts/2024/10/01/The-Energy-Landscape-of-Predictive-Coding-Networks/).
-See also [this video](https://www.youtube.com/watch?v=l-OLgbdZ3kk&t=200s&ab_channel=ArtemKirsanov) by Artem Kirsanov for a beautiful visual explaination of PC.
+See also [this video](https://www.youtube.com/watch?v=l-OLgbdZ3kk&t=200s&ab_channel=ArtemKirsanov) by Artem Kirsanov for a beautiful visual explanation of PC.
 In one sentence, PC networks have an energy function which is a sum of many local energies (as opposed to a global loss), and are trained by minimising this energy with respect to both activities and weights.